November 2023 – 11 March 2025

 This books is licensed under Creative Commons

 Code (a Software Firm) is specialized in development in networking, telecom software, APIs, VOIP, and web applications.
-Previously Java and PHP were been used in development for all systems and modules, but after 4 to 6 years, problems has arises from both languages in the long run, these problems were:
+Previously Java and PHP were been used in development for all our systems and modules, but after 4 to 6 years, problems has arises from both languages in the long run, these problems are:

 a).
 Java problems:

-1.Java consumes a lot of resources: CPU and Memory, specially when deploying in Tomcat server.
-Programs written in Java requires much memory in servers – compared with other technologies- for large amount of traffic.
-For development PCs also it consumes a lot of memory to run NetBeans (which is written in Java), also requires powerful CPU.
-It runs very slow in low resources developers PCs.
+Java consumes a lot of resources: CPU and Memory, specially when deploying in Tomcat server.
+Programs written in Java requires considerable amount of memory in servers – compared with other technologies- for large amount of traffic and after long running time.
+For development PCs also it consumes a lot of memory to run NetBeans (IDE that is written in Java), also requires powerful CPU.
+It runs very slow in moderate resources developers PCs.

-2.We encounter servers CPU load for Java web applications and web services, also crashes happens in Tomcat which results in stopping all deployed Java web applications and services.
+We encounter servers CPU load for Java web applications and web services, also crashes happens in Tomcat which results in stopping all deployed Java web applications and web services on that server.

-3.JSP feature of Java encourages developers for bad practice: an anti-pattern of writing logic within presentation and sometimes data access in the same file (.jsp file).
+JSP feature of Java encourages developers for bad practice: an anti-pattern of writing logic within presentation and sometimes data access in the same file (.jsp file).

-4.Java JVM version differences: There are many servers with different releases of Ubuntu which has different versions of Java, starting from Java 7 to 11, also there are different versions of Tomcat and MySQL, in addition to developer different environment version, this makes incompatibility and errors when deploying with higher version and different version in targeted machines.
+Java JVM version differences: There are many servers with different releases of Ubuntu which has different versions of Java, starting from Java 7 to 11, also there are different versions of Tomcat and MySQL, in addition to developer different environment version, this makes incompatibility and errors when deploying with higher version and different version in targeted machines.

-5.Oracle is licensing usage of Java SE, in spite of that OpenJDK requires no licensing, but it is not grantee that OpenJDK will be developed, improved, and comparable with new versions of Java.
+Oracle is licensing usage of Java SE, in spite of that OpenJDK requires no licensing, but it is not grantee that OpenJDK will be developed, improved, and comparable with new versions of Java.

-6.Java run-time in deployment side requires updates on the server for security purposes.
+Java run-time in deployment side requires updates on the server for security purposes.
 Old unpatched Java run-time could have vulnerabilities and expose server to intrusion

 b).
 PHP problems